zelite/courserapitch/index.md

 ## Motivation

-* You´re planning your next holiday around europe?
+* You're planning your next holiday around europe?
 * You want to take full advantage of your holiday time?
 * You want to minimize the time you spend moving from city to city?

-## There´s an app for that!
+## There's an app for that!